Karen Country Club | Nairobi City

 Dressing Gowns, Electrical Outlets, Laundry Service (Available), Laundry Service (Complimentary), Safe, Shower, Verandah

-Governors’ Camp Collection properties combine superb locations in the Masai Mara with custom designed vehicles and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.
-We are in the heart of what is widely considered to be the best game viewing area of the Masai Mara.
+Governors’ Camp Collection properties combine the best locations in the Masai Mara with the best-designed vehicles and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.

 For those looking for an adventure of a different kind, we suggest a magical hot air balloon safari over the Masai Mara.